 The role of the Push Notification Manager is to provide an internal API that can be used by other components of your mobile backend to initiate push notification requests.
-As per requirements stated earlier this API covers the following scenarios:
+As per the requirements stated earlier, this API covers the following scenarios:

 - A push notification to a single iOS device, as in the example, where one player of your mobile game challenges another friend to play